 - Participate in activities to improve the animal’s well being while in HSPPR’s care

 - Participate in staff meetings

 Who Are We?
-The Only Shelter in Colorado AAHA accredited!
+The first of two AAHA accredited shelters in Colorado !

 Employment at the Humane Society of the Pikes Peak Region - Colorado

 HSPPR is a nonprofit animal shelter serving El Paso, Pueblo, and Douglas Counties as well as the City of Centennial.
 We employ a total of 190+ employees.
 We are an organization that celebrates and prioritizes diversity and inclusion.
 Employees must be 18 years of age, a drug test and background check are mandatory for employment.
 In addition to competitive salaries, we offer comprehensive benefits to our full-time staff.
 These include: